 Though Dublin’s is the largest of the street parades, there are a host of other fantastic events taking place across the country.
 Why not escape Temple Bar this year and visit one of the below events?

-Fota House is hosting self-guided St. Patrick’s Day trails in Irish and English from Saturday 14th to Tuesday 17th of March.
+Fota House is hosting self-guided St. Patrick’s Day trails in Irish and English from Thursday 17th to Sunday 20th of March.
 Each family will be given a map to follow and will have to figure out clues along the way to complete the trail before returning to the house to receive a treat.
 Sounds like great fun to us.

 Tip: There’s lots more to do in Cork.
 Discover 10 family-friendly walks in Cork here.

-Glór Arts Centre in Ennis are hosting two stellar events to celebrate St. Patrick’s Day.
+Glór Arts Centre in Ennis are hosting events to celebrate St. Patrick’s Day.
 At 2pm on Thursday 17th March Joe Daly from RTE 2’s AbraKIDabra is hosting a magic show in the centre and tickets can be bought online for €10.

 Looking for more things to do in Galway?
 Discover 10 family-friendly walks in Galway here.